NathanClouseAX/DevOpsMergeTemplate/README.md

 # DevOpsMergeTemplate
 Template for TFVC merge playbook creation specifically for Microsoft Dynamics 365 For Finance and Operations

 To get started you need a task, changeset, source and target branch.
 Review the examples tab to get started.
+You can find a walkthrough at http://www.atomicax.com/article/azure-devops-tfvc-merge-template as well as examples in the examples folder from that article.

 # Setup
 Fill out the values on the setup tab for your specific project